mertcelebi/Support/source/markdown/intake_faq.md

-### What if the patient does not know where he/she received care?

-The PatientBank patient portal will prompt the patient to enter the following information:

-- Primary care doctor
-- Specialist doctor
-- Hospital
-- Pharmacy
-- Lab

-Still, the patient may not remember where they received care.
-This will require the intake coordinator to call the patient to help talk them through the process.

 ### Can I request specific information on behalf of the patient?

 You can create record requests on behalf of patients that will be sent to them for authorization.
-You can specify what  pieces of information are requested from a given institution on the request.
+You can specify what  pieces of information are requested from a given institution by editing the free text in the request template.

 ### How/when does the information get uploaded into the EMR?

 As of now, a patient's records will not be uploaded into individual EMRs.
 All information may be viewed by the intake staff or doctors in the PatientBank provider portal.
+In addition, all records may be printed from PatientBank at any time by clicking on a patient, choosing Documents from the drop down menu and clicking on Print All.

 ### How do I review, make edits or remove documents in PatientBank?